 When the temperatures start to drop, the rain starts to fall and snow begins to dust the mountains and trails in the Pacific Northwest.
 It’s easy to put the racing gear away and hunker down for a few months before the next training cycle begins.
 What if, this year, you plan a trip to somewhere warm and dry during the winter months to participate in a race that keeps your racing edge sharp?

-The 44th annual Honolulu Marathon takes place on Sunday, December 11, 2016.
+The annual Honolulu Marathon takes place on Sunday, December 12, 2021.
 Participants can register for the marathon, 10K race day walk or Kalakaua Merrie Mile.
 According to the website, www.honolulumarathon.org, the marathon attracts more than 30,000 runners, making it the fourth largest in the United States.
+This year the event offers both in-person and virtual options.
 The marathon starts on Ala Moana Boulevard, or “path by the ocean,” and takes runners through Waikiki, the suburban communities of Honolulu, and then curves around Diamond Head, passing the Waikiki Aquarium, and finishing at the Kapiolani Park.

 The Big Island International Marathon (Hilo Marathon) is ideal for a spring family destination race.
-Taking place on Sunday, March 19, 2017, the race offers a full marathon, half marathon, 5K and 2-mile walk.
+Taking place on Sunday, March 20, 2022, the race offers a full marathon, half marathon, 10K and 5K.
 Unlike the races on Oahu, the Big Island event offers more scenic views of waterfalls, tropical rainforests and sugarcane fields.
-This race is now a Boston Marathon qualifier.

 While not as warm as Hawaii in the winter months, Moab, Utah, casts scenery of a different beauty, making it a great winter race destination.